 When it comes to price, variety is the key factor to consider.
 10K, 14K, or 18K – the higher the concentration of gold, the higher the price tag.
 That being said, 18K gold is more prone to scratching and damage due to its high gold content.

 That being said, it’s not uncommon to find white gold that is priced slightly higher than yellow gold.
 There are a few reasons for this.
-Firstly, in the 1990s, the popularity of yellow gold jewelry decreased amongst diamond engagement ring shoppers as platinum and white gold enjoyed a trending moment, thus driving up cost.
+Firstly, in the 1990s, the popularity of yellow gold jewelry decreased amongst diamond engagement ring shoppers as platinum and white gold enjoyed a trending moment, thus driving up costs.

-Secondly, white gold rings are dipped in rhodium plating to improve durability and to create the beloved luster that white gold engagement rings are known for.
+Secondly, white gold rings are dipped in rhodium plating to improve durability and create the beloved luster that white gold engagement rings are known for.
 However, this isn’t a one-time expense.
 White gold jewelry should get a new layer of rhodium every two to three years to keep it looking its best, especially if the piece is worn regularly.

 Is White Gold Worth More Than Yellow Gold?

 Again, the value of both white gold and yellow gold comes down to the gold content within the piece.
 For this reason, the two different metals are similar in worth.
 As we discussed above, white gold is created using pure gold and a variety of white color alloys.
-And regardless of the alloy, white gold must contain a minimum of 50 percent gold.
+Regardless of the alloy, white gold must contain a minimum of 50 percent gold.

 Your best bet to determine the true value of gold engagement rings and wedding bands is to visit your local jeweler or online retailer, where they can calculate how much gold you have and compare it to the current gold market price.
-However, keep in mind that rings aren’t a super fruitful investment, and they almost never hold their original value.
+However, keep in mind that rings aren’t a super fruitful investment, and they rarely hold their original value.

 White Gold vs Yellow Gold: Which Is Better?